AgateTravel WeLiveToServe

 Clothing

-If you’re just staying in the foothills, dress coolly: short-sleeved shirts, shorts, or skirts are fine.
+If you’re just staying at the foothills, dress coolly: short-sleeved shirts, shorts, or skirts are fine.
 If the sun is too strong, it’s recommended to wear light, breathable top and long pants with sun protection characteristics.
-If you plan to go hiking, you’d better wear a quick-drying shirt underneath to prevent discomfort caused by sweating and climbing trousers for the bottom.
+If you plan to climb the mountain, you’d better wear a quick-drying shirt underneath to prevent discomfort caused by sweating and climbing trousers for the bottom.
 Plus, you need to pack warm clothes in your bag, like a 3-in-1 jacket, as the temperature drops quickly above the 5th Station.

 Footwear

 It’s advisable to wear breathable and light sneakers that are comfortable for long walk and it would be better to bring water-proof shoe covers in case of the rain.
-Mountain climbers are recommended to wear climbing shoes with high tops since the road to the summit is quite bumpy.
+Mountain climbers are recommended to wear climbing shoes with high tops to protect your ankles.

 Travel Tips

 August is the peak climbing season for Mount Fuji, especially during the Obon Festival, when climbers flock to the mountain.
-Moreover, the number of people allowed to reach the summit each day is limited to 4,000.
+However, the number of people allowed to reach the summit each day is limited to 4,000.
 Therefore, if you’re planning a hike in August 2026, be sure to make a reservation for climbing and book your accommodation in advance.
-Above all, climbing is prohibited between 4 p.m. and 3 a.m., so plan your hike accordingly.
+Besides, climbing is prohibited between 4 p.m. and 3 a.m., so plan your hike accordingly.

 Mount Fuji Weather by Month